Prag8855/aab/content/guides/permanent-residence.md

 ### If you have a [[Blue Card]]

-You can get a [PR](/glossary/Niederlassungserlaubnis) in 21 to 27 months.
 You must...

-- [ ] **Speak A1 German**
-    You must know basic words and expressions.
-You know very simple sentences for specific situations.
-If you speak B1 German, you can get a PR faster.
 - [ ] **Have a Blue Card for 21 to 27 months**
-    27 months if you speak A1 German, or 21 months if you speak B1 German.[^10]
+    27 months if you speak A1 German, or 21 months if you speak B1 German.[^10] This includes the time with a [[National Visa]] before you converted it to a Blue Card.[^22]
+- [ ] **Speak A1 or B1 German**
+    If you speak B1 German, you can get your PR faster.
+    - **A1** means that you know basic words and expressions, and very simple sentences for specific situations.
+    - **B1** means that you can understand what people say when they talk in a simple language about certain topics.
 - [ ] **Support yourself**
     Your income covers your cost of living.
 If you have children or an unemployed spouse, it also covers their cost of living.
 - [ ] **Pay [pension insurance](/glossary/gesetzliche%20Rentenversicherung)**